Jonathan Kodjia

-Jonathan Adjo Kodjia (born 22 October 1989) is a professional footballer who plays as a forward for club Versailles.
-Born in France, he represents the Ivory Coast national team.
+Jonathan Adjo Kodjia (born 22 October 1989) is a professional footballer who plays as a forward for seven-a-side club Wolf Pack FC.
+Born in France, he played for the Ivory Coast national team at International level.

 Kodjia started his career at Reims and gained experience in the Championnat National (French third division) and Ligue 2 with Cherbourg, Caen and Amiens.
 Kodjia moved to Angers in 2014, ultimately winning Ligue 2 Player of the Year 2015 and being named in the Ligue 2 Team of the Season.

 Early life

 Kodjia was born in Saint-Denis, a commune in the northern suburbs of Paris.
 After leaving school in 2007, he enrolled at college to build on his baccalaureate in accountancy.
 At the age of 18, he was approached by an agent who got in touch with him and said he’d seen him playing and found him interesting.
 The agent then arranged a trial with Ligue 2 side Stade de Reims, where he scored 3 goals and signed a professional contract six months later.